 October – June (for primary to post-secondary education levels)

-The small country of Lebanon hosts more than 1 million Syrian refugees, more than half of them are children, often called the “lost generation”.
-In their flight from war at home, these children have missed school for years or never had access to an education.
-Organizations on the ground trying to provide informal education to these children need to be creative because permanent infrastructures for refugees are forbidden.
-Due to poverty and harsh living conditions, these Syrian children often work in the fields to gain a small wage for their families.
+The small country of Lebanon hosts more than 1 million Syrian refugees, more than half of whom are children, often called the “lost generation”.
+In their flight from war at home, these children have missed years of schooling, and some have never had access to an education.
+Organizations on the ground trying to provide these children with an informal education need to be creative, because permanent infrastructures for refugees are forbidden.
+Due to poverty and harsh living conditions, these Syrian children often work in the fields to help provide for their families.

-To provide for these students, the Acronis Cyber Foundation partnered with the German NGO `Zeltschule e.V.` and constructed a dependable school that doesn’t break regulations.
-The school is constructed of large, stable tents, to give more than 250 children the opportunity to learn and grow.
+To support these students, the Acronis Cyber Foundation partnered with German NGO Zeltschule e.V. on the construction of a dependable school that doesn’t break regulations.
+The school is comprised of large, stable tents, and gives more than 250 children the opportunity to learn and grow.

-The students are schooled in two shifts, one in the morning and one in the afternoon.
-To ensure class attendance, each student family receives food packages, so they don’t need to rely on their children’s salaries for survival.
+Students are schooled in two shifts, one in the morning and one in the afternoon.
+To ensure class attendance, each student family receives food packages, so they won’t need to rely on their children’s salaries for survival.
 In 2021, Acronis supported the school by donating 12 computers so that children can attend online classes through state schools, in order to qualify for entrance to universities.

 News from the project